peiyuu/course-dbt/week 1 project.md

    from order_time
   '''

-#4.
-How many users have only made one purchase?
+# 4. How many users have only made one purchase?
 Two purchases?
 Three+ purchases?
 Note: you should consider a purchase to be a single order.
 In other words, if a user places one order for 3 products, they are considered to have made 1 purchase.
+    <br> Answer:
-    Answer: 1 purchase = 25, 2 purchases = 28, 3+ purchases = 71
+        - 1 purchase = 25
+        - 2 purchases = 28
+        - 3+ purchases = 71

     '''sql
     with orders as (